 All the children were born in Fitzwilliam Street and four were baptised in the parish church of Mary the Less.

 In 1851 William, Caroline and their three daughters were at the family home, 16 Fitzwilliam Street.
-His occupation was given as Esquire Bendell at the University.
+William was now Esquire Bedell at the University.
 This was an important ceremonial role.

 In 1861 William, Caroline and their daughter, Jane, were in Brighton.
 It was shortly after this that William was admitted to a hospital in Stoke Newington suffering from exhaustion and mania, it was here that he died.

 The family home in Cambridge was given up and Caroline went to stay in Brighton with Jane.
 Her death was registered there in 1880.

 Francis Powell became an artist and examples of his work can be found online.